 That mixer of yours can be used for far more than making cakes, though having some cake to go along with your coffee would be nice!

-To froth milk with a mixer, you’ll want to put your milk in a bowl or measuring cup with tall sides.
+To froth milk with a mixer, you’ll want to pour milk into a bowl or measuring cup with tall sides.
 That will help prevent unnecessary spills or scalding.

 Like with a blender, start on the lowest setting and proceed with caution if using hot milk.
 The safest option is frothing the milk cold and then heating it in the microwave.